hibase/connectors-docs/docs/zoho-crm/rest-api/index.md

   - For IN: https://accounts.zoho.in
   - For CN: https://accounts.zoho.com.cn

-4. Navigate to the *Generate Code* tab and paste the following line in *Scope* for complete access (you can adapt scopes according to what you would like hibase to have access to):
+4. Navigate to the *Generate Code* tab and paste the following line in *Scope* for complete read access (you can adapt scopes according to what you would like hibase to have access to):

 ```
-ZohoBooks.fullaccess.all,ZohoCRM.modules.custom.all,ZohoCRM.modules.contacts.all,ZohoCRM.modules.ALL,ZohoCRM.settings.ALL,ZohoCRM.users.ALL,ZohoCRM.org.ALL,ZohoCRM.settings.functions.all,ZohoCRM.functions.execute.read,ZohoCRM.functions.execute.create,ZohoCRM.settings.layout_rules.read,ZohoCRM.notifications.all,aaaserver.profile.all
+ZohoBooks.fullaccess.read,ZohoCRM.modules.custom.read,ZohoCRM.modules.contacts.read,ZohoCRM.modules.read,ZohoCRM.settings.read,ZohoCRM.users.read,ZohoCRM.org.read
 ```

 5. Give a description to the Scope (e.g. "hibase full access") and hit *Generate*